jay-Anonymous/ContannaProductionApp/README.md

 in the same file.
 However, you can use several testWidgets() calls.
 For demonstration purposes and due to the need to log in, the current integration tests are all within the same testWidgets().

-**This used to work, but support was removed when integration testing was changed.
-Not yet verified to work!**
-You can also install chromedriver and run the tests in the browser.
-Make sure chromedriver is in your path and run:
-`chromedriver --port=4444 &; flutter drive --driver test_driver/driver.dart --target integration_test/app_test.dart -d web-server`

 ### Mocking in Integration Tests